Part Three: Basic Electrostatic Discharge Control Procedures and Materials

 ESD Association, Rome NY

-In Part Two, Principles of ESD Control we introduced four principles of static control and nine key elements of ESD program development and implementation.
+In Part Two, Principles of ESD Control we introduced four principles of electrostatic discharge control and nine key elements of ESD program development and implementation.
 In Part Three, we will cover some of the primary specific static control procedures and materials that become part of your program.
 First, a quick review.

 Basic Principles of Static Control